okkur/website/content/_index/txtdirect.md

   color = "outline-secondary"
 +++

-* Keep control of your data with your own DNS TXT-records
+* Full control over your traffic
-* Control your entrypoints
-* Open source
 * Transparent redirects
+* Your data with your own DNS TXT-records
+* Better insights into your traffic
 * No vendor lock-in